 If you’re a taller archer with a long draw length, this bow can be extended a bit to accommodate you.
 On the flip side, if you’re small framed with a short draw this might not be the bow for you.

-This bow package includes the bow, 3-pin sight, arrow rest, quiver, peep sight, and stabilizer.
-This might be a solid choice for the beginner shooter as the draw weight can be infinitely adjusted between 5 pounds all the way up to 70 pounds of draw.
+This would make a solid choice for the beginner shooter as the draw weight can be infinitely adjusted between 5 pounds all the way up to 70 pounds of draw.

 Several users complain about the stock arrow rest being of poor quality so you may want to consider upgrading your arrow rest as part of the purchase price of this bow.
 Overall it would make a good choice for the beginner shooter with plenty of power for hunting later!